MarceloShirayama/thewisepad-core/reqs/reqs.md

 - [ ] add password to user
 - [ ] validate password (needs to be at least 6 char long and contain a number)
-- [ ] make all objects in the User and Password classes immutable
+- [ ] make all objects of entity classes immutable

 ### Use Cases